marsd/midendscript/README.md

 ### nginx
 - v1.2.1+
 - Configured with gzip
-- Must have a site installed later, config does not assume nginx will definitely be used to serve PHP
+- Must have a site installed later as config does not include server params
+- Does not assume nginx will definitely be used to serve PHP files

 ### MySQL
 - v5.5+ without InnoDB,